anushrut93/IBM-Machine-Learning-Specialization/README.md

 # IBM_ML_Specialization

 This repository contains 6 projects that I finished as part of the IBM Machine Learning Professional Certificate.
-Each project corresponds to one of these 6 courses that together comprise this specialization:
+Each of the following projects corresponds to one of these 6 courses that together comprise this specialization:

 1. Exploratory Data Analysis for Machine Learning
 2. Supervised Machine Learning: Regression